Open Online Office Hours

 Fortunately, critical pedagogy, or critical digital pedagogy, teaches resilience, creativity, and critical responsiveness.
 It forms a foundation for practice, a habitus, out of which we teach and into which we may retreat to find new ways to respond to challenges or crises.
 Critical pedagogy itself doesn’t come with a manual, no operational methods like backwards design or ADDIE or SAMR.
 Instead, it asks teachers and students—as theorists and practitioners—to read the world and respond/teach accordingly.

-In the interests of supporting faculty, teaching staff, and students at every level, Sean and I will be offering weekly open office hours.
+In the interests of supporting faculty, teaching staff, and students at every level, Sean and I will be offering regular open office hours.
 We welcome anyone to attend and to bring their questions and challenges to the table.
 We don’t promise answers, but we will work with those who show up to find creative, compassionate, generative solutions—and likely more questions.
 If you have a pedagogical concern, or even want to just listen, join us.
 If you just need some camaraderie in this very difficult time, you are welcome.
 Hopefully, together, we can begin to plot a path through this "pivot" and the next one.

 To sign up, simply click the button below and select the date(s) you’d like to attend.
 When you register, you’ll receive an email with a link to join us (and anyone else who signs up) on the day/time you’ve selected.
 We look forward to seeing you!